notwaldorf/frankly/README.md

 # frankly
-`Frankly` is a summary dashboard about the open issues and PRs for a given set of GitHub repositories.
+`Frankly` is a summary dashboard about the open issues and PRs across any set of GitHub repositories.
 Because, frankly, we need one.

 ## Installing and running the demo